gkaf89/NCC-Trainings/docs/openacc/exercise-1.md

 </figure>

-To create a parallel region in OpenACC, we use the following compute constructs:
+To create a parallel region in OpenACC, we utilize the following compute constructs:

 !!!
 Info "Parallel Constructs"